priyaankchhadwa/microgit/README.md

-# microgit
+# microGit
 WTL project
-An attempt to create a code sharing platform for college projects with simple request and merge operations.
+It was an attempt to create a code sharing platform for college projects with simple request and merge operations.